Taitava/obsidian-shellcommands-documentation/Index.md

 ### Preactions
 Actions that are performed before executing a shell command, i.e. preparations.
-- Prompts: Ask values from a user
+- Prompts: Ask values from a user  ==This feature is only available in a [0.12.0-beta.1 test](https://github.com/Taitava/obsidian-shellcommands/discussions/201). #TODO: Remove this annotation when the final version is released.==

 ### Variables
+- ==These two features are only available in a [0.12.0-beta.1 test](https://github.com/Taitava/obsidian-shellcommands/discussions/201). #TODO: Remove this annotation when the final version is released.==
 - [[Custom variables]]
 - [[Default values|Default values for variables]]